 Marriage is an institution of love and trust that two individuals enter as a commitment to one another.
-When a husband steps outside of the marriage to fulfill any wants, desires, or needs, an unconditional bond is broken in ways one may not even believe to be possible.
+When a partner steps outside of the marriage to fulfill any wants, desires, or needs, an unconditional bond is broken in ways one may not even believe to be possible.
 You have a personal choice now, do you stay, or do you go?
-Not everyone can forgive a cheating husband, and that's okay.
+Not everyone can forgive a cheating partner, and that's okay.
 One of the most important things to remember is that there is no weakness in having to let go and move on.
 However, if you are not ready to let go, and are willing to work towards rebuilding a trusting and loving relationship, there are some things you can do to start the healing process and begin trusting your partner again.

 Forgiveness, Moving Forward, and The First Step to The Healing Process